-The brackets on a Brasilia Slim awning are installed at the two extremeties of the awning and the weight is not supported by any other parts of the awning.
+The brackets on a Brasilia Slim (10' to 15' wide) awning are installed at the two extremeties of the awning and the weight is not supported by any other parts of the awning.
 Consequently, studs or other structural parts of the house are mandatory at these two extremeties of the awning.
 Please note that Awnings of 16' feet or more require an additional support to prevent torsion of the Aluminium casing under the weight of the arms.